Sunvat/Individual-Ex-1_26023085/README.md

 ## File Descriptions :
 1. sample.java - This java file contains the methods sumOfDigits and OddEven.
 2. MainSample.java - This java file contains the main method for the methods and the main class.

+## Method Description and Details :
+1. *sumOfDigits()* : the method sumOfDigits takes an input from the user and gives the sum of the digits as an out put.